leandrodvd/twitterortographicwar_bh_vs_rj/README.md

 # Room for improvements
 There are lots of possible improvements to be done.
 In fact a full refactor is welcome.
+1. Add some tests.
+I created some tests for this solutions but it was not in a good format to add to the npm standard.
+Adding some tests using some node test framwework like Mocha and declaring the test inside the npm package.json would be good.

-1. The biggest one is that, currently, the solution opens a new twitter stream for each new POST request.
+2. The biggest one is that, currently, the solution opens a new twitter stream for each new POST request.
 With this approach, if two simultaneous requests are received, two streams will be opened.
 This is a not a performatic solution and, depending on the usage, Twitter may block the stream requests.
 One possible better approach would be to open and keep a single stream when server is initialized, and emit an event for each tweet.
 Each post request would implement a sort of "collector" object that subscribes to those events t oexecute the count.
 The collector would exist only for the desired requested time interval.

-2. Another possible improvement (alligned with the previous) is that, currently, the spell check is executed only after all tweets are collected, this makes the response time too big.
+3. Another possible improvement (alligned with the previous) is that, currently, the spell check is executed only after all tweets are collected, this makes the response time too big.
 A better approach would be to do the spell check right after each tweet is received (and them emmit an event containing the tweet and the typos count).

+4. Increase error handling.
+Current error handling is not so good.
+Can be improved

+4.